Willie Aikens: California Angels

 He began the 1977 season at the Angels Triple-A affiliate in Salt Lake City where he hit 14 home runs and with a strong .336. batting average.
-He was called up to the Angels major league roster at the end of the Minor League season in September where in 91 at-bats in 42 games he hit a very unimpressive .198 and failed to hit his first major league home run.
+He was called up to the Angels major league roster at the end of the Minor League season in September where in 91 at-bats in 42 games he hit an unimpressive .198, without any home runs.